-In July 2016, MIE was awarded a grant from the Massachusetts Teaching and Learning Network (MassTLN) to launch the first-of-its-kind Gateway to College Success Network.
+In July 2016, Mass Insight Education and Research was awarded a grant from the Massachusetts Teaching and Learning Network (MassTLN) to launch the first-of-its-kind Gateway to College Success Network.
 The Network aims to put more Massachusetts students, particularly those in Gateway Cities, on a path to college success by dramatically improving teaching and learning in grades 6 through 12.
 There are five Gateway City school districts participating: Fitchburg, Holyoke, New Bedford, Springfield, and Worcester.

-MIE is serving as the convener of the Network, which will be governed by the superintendents of the five participating districts.
-MIE staff is coordinating the Network’s day-to-day operations, planning and facilitating meetings within the districts and across districts, as well as oversee research and evaluation work, and provide direct implementation support to each district.
+Mass Insight serves as the convener of the Network, which is governed by the superintendents of the five participating districts.
+Mass Insight staff coordinates the Network’s day-to-day operations, plans and facilitates meetings within the districts and across districts, as well as oversees research and evaluation work, and provides direct implementation support to each district.

-This Network is a direct outgrowth of work MIE has done with each of these five districts to expand the number and diversity of students taking AP classes.
+This Network is a direct outgrowth of work Mass Insight has done with each of these five districts to expand the number and diversity of students taking AP classes.

-In January 2016 MIE asked these five district superintendents what they needed to ensure even more students in their districts were college and career ready.
-They responded that they wanted to partner with MIE and other districts to advance two key areas: 1) Improving and aligning instruction in grades 6 through 12 so that every student can achieve the Massachusetts state standards; and 2) Removing systemic barriers that interfere with creating a culture of college success in Gateway City high schools.
+In January 2016 Mass Insight asked these five district superintendents what they needed to ensure even more students in their districts were college and career ready.
+They responded that they wanted to partner with Mass Insight and other districts to advance two key areas: 1) Improving and aligning instruction in grades 6 through 12 so that every student can achieve the Massachusetts state standards; and 2) Removing systemic barriers that interfere with creating a culture of college success in Gateway City high schools.